goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # 📋 How to add a CRUD handler

-CRUD (Create Read Update Delete) is a common business logic.
+CRUD (Create Read Update Delete) is common business logic.

 A single CRUD handler contains several: